U3A NORTHERN IRELAND REGION

 Art Education Section of Ulster Museum (Looking at Art)

-- Causeway & U3A Foyle in association with the University of Ulster have established and produced a leaflet on the Bishop Hervey Trail.
-This is still being taken forward.
-See Trail .
+Causeway & U3A Foyle in association with the University of Ulster established and produced a leaflet on the Bishop Hervey Trail.

-- Downe, North Down & Ards and East Antrim U3As researched the life of Vere Foster, the 19th century philanthropist and education pioneer Public Records Office.
-See Vere Foster .
+Downe, North Down & Ards and East Antrim U3As researched the life of Vere Foster, the 19th century philanthropist and education pioneer Public Records Office.

-- Professor Mary O’Prey in QUB, in conjuction with the University of Limerick, invites U3A members to submit information on Under-appreciated Irish women.
-See Irish Women .
+Professor Mary O’Prey in QUB, in conjuction with the University of Limerick, invited U3A members to submit information on Under-appreciated Irish women.